-I've been on quite the quest to find the right sunscreen to add to my daily skincare regime.
+I've been on quite the quest to find the right sunscreen to add to my morning skincare regime.

-Something I should have started doing years ago!
-But, I am blessed with mixed heritage, olive skin that rarely went red or burned.
+Something I should have started doing years ago.
+But, when you're young you know nothing.
+Literally!
+Plus, I was blessed with mixed heritage, olive skin that never burned.
 Something I took full advantage of by basking in the high sun whenever the opportunity arose.

-Just the other day my sister and I were reminiscing about the days when we would slather ourselves in Hawaiian Tropic Dark Tanning Oil (SPF zero!).
-We would lay in the sun for hours turning a perfect golden brown.
+Just the other day my sister and I were reminiscing about the days we would slather ourselves in Hawaiian Tropic Dark Tanning Oil (SPF zero!).
+We would lay in the sun for hours turning a perfect shade of golden brown.

 Can you say s-u-n w-o-r-s-h-i-p-p-e-r?

 However, these days you'll find me in the shade wearing a wide-brimmed sun hat and factor 50!

 Unfortunately, as we age the sun begins to have a detrimental effect on our skin.
 UVA rays (A is for aging!) cause the most damage in terms of premature aging.
 This is because they are longer than UVB rays, therefore penetrate deeper into the skin.